sgryjp/vscode-stable-sort/README.md

-# xsort
+# Stable Sort

-A [VS Code](https://code.visualstudio.com) extension to sort lines and words in a various way.
+A [VS Code](https://code.visualstudio.com) extension to sort lines and words in a various way, using stable sort algorithm.

 # Feature